kjkistler/languages/javascript/README.md

 The core task of programming is writing lists of instructions for computers, or translating our ideas from human-speak to computer-speak.

-Let's learn how we can ask JavaScript to think like us and make decisions the way we do.
+Let's learn how we can ask JavaScript to think like we do and make decisions the way we do.

 We'll start with human-speak.
-Many decisions we make everyday boil down to this sentence in some form:
+Many decisions we make every day boil down to this sentence in some form:

-"If something is true, let's do option 1, or else, if it is false, let's do option 2."
+"If something is true, do option 1, or else, do option 2."

 This sentence looks fairly similar when we write it with JavaScript.
 See for yourself: